Pawel-Zygler/typescript-playwright/README.md

 ### Github Actions

-Runs every day.
+Tests are sheduled to run every night.
+With report at the end.

-If commit message has 'regressionPlease' or 'smokePlease' then tests marked @regression or @smoke will only run.
+If commit message has 'regressionPlease' or 'smokePlease' then tests marked @regression or @smoke will run.
+Regular, full, suite will not run if one of those suites is launched in CI/CD by committing such msg "Patch for checkout and regressionPlease."